Gabgri/counter/README.md

 # About the project
 * A simple counter +/-

-It provides a simple user interface and allows users to increment and decrement a counter's value or reset it to 0.
+It provides a simple user interface and allows users to increase and decrease a counter's value or reset it to 0.

 ## Built With